Justin0Brien/uk-university-financials/README.md

 1. Load a list of 180+ UK universities
 2. Search for financial statement URLs for each university
 3. Display results with colored output and progress bars
+4. Save all results to a timestamped CSV file
-4. Generate a timestamped log file with detailed information
+5. Generate a timestamped log file with detailed information

 ## Output